-Inspectors from NMSU EHS&RM perform annual safety inspections in laboratories The EHS&RM inspection reports are sent to the Laboratory Supervisor.
-The reports document any safety deficiencies noted during the inspection.
-If deficiencies are found, the Laboratory Supervisor must correct the deficiencies and return a written Corrective Action Response report back to NMSU EHS&RM within a prescribed time period.
-Detailed information on the NMSU EHS&RM inspection program can be found on the NMSU EHS&RM website under Laboratory Safety Inspections.
+Inspectors from EHS&RM perform annual safety inspections in most laboratories.
+The inspection reports are sent to the Laboratory Supervisor.
+If deficiencies are found, the Laboratory Supervisor must correct the deficiencies and return a written Corrective Action Response report back to EHS&RM within a prescribed time.
+Information on the EHS&RM inspection program can be found on the EHS&RM website under Laboratory Safety Inspections.